urbit/urbit.org-reloaded/content/understanding-urbit/technical-overview.md

 As a compliment to Urbit ID, we implemented the [Urbit HD wallet](https://github.com/urbit/urbit-wallet-generator) which lets most people own their Urbit IDs using a simple passkey that’s easy to remember.
 This means you own your Urbit ID and can log in to Urbit OS with something like `~ravmel-ropdyl`, `~poldec-tonteg-palfun-foslup`.

 Until Urbit OS is completely secure (in the next year or so, we hope), you can interact with Urbit ID through a standalone, browser-based interface called [Bridge](https://bridge.urbit.org).
-Bridge lets you securely manage your keys, transfer your Urbit ID, log in to Urbit OS and so on.
+Bridge lets you securely manage your keys, transfer your Urbit ID, log in to Urbit OS, and so on.

 ![](https://media.urbit.org/site/understanding-urbit/technical-overview/technical-overview-3.svg)

-In the simplest terms, Urbit OS is three things: a file, a key and a program.
+In the simplest terms, Urbit OS is three things: a file, a key, and a program.
 The file is a log of everything that has ever happened to your Urbit.
 The key is derived from the same key you own your Urbit ID with.

 The program is mostly Arvo — our name for the Urbit OS kernel.
 Arvo is implemented in Hoon, a functional language that compiles down to Nock, our tiny set of opcodes.